 Semantic Edge Platform (SME) provides a convenient user interface for different components of IoT Gateway, which are accessible over API but not necessarily have a user interface.
-Thus, for example SME enables a user to configure SEMIOTICS IoT Gateway, choose a network interface, define an IP address range when scanning a network for new devices, and initiate the device bootstrapping process.
-FIGURE 27 shows API of IoT Gateway, which is accessible over Semantic Edge Platform.
+Thus, for example SME enables a user to configure SEMIoTICS IoT Gateway, choose a network interface, define an IP address range when scanning a network for new devices, and initiate the device bootstrapping process.
+FIGURE 44 shows API of IoT Gateway, which is accessible over Semantic Edge Platform.

-&lt;sup>9 http://iotschema.org/docs/full.html
+15 http://iotschema.org/docs/full.html